snabbdom/snabbdom/README.md

 ## Modules documentation

 This describes the core modules.
 All modules are optional.
+JSX examples assume you're using the [`jsx` pragma](#jsx) provided by this library.

 ### The class module